NHL DFS Guide for the NBA Obsessed

 FanDuel vs. DraftKings

 Most people will be playing on either FanDuel or DraftKings so we will focus on those two.
 The scoring for each have actually gotten much more similar through the year.
 In the past, there were about five main differences, but now there are just a few.
-FanDuel gives a 0.5 bonus for power play goals, while DraftKings does not.
-DraftKings, on the other hand, gives a 0.2 bonus for shootout goals and a 1.5 point bonus for hat tricks.
-None of these changes are significant enough to warrant a change in approach between the two sites.
-We are already going to be targeting players who receive significant power play time and are candidates for shootout attempts and hat tricks, so you can largely deploy the same strategies for both sites.
+In general we are going to be targeting players who receive significant power play time, so you can largely deploy the same strategies for both sites.

 Roster construction is nearly identical between the two sites as well.
 If you already play on both sites, then the difference will be familiar to you.
 DraftKings offers a “Utility” position for any skater (non-goalie) while FanDuel does not.
 They both allow two Centers, three Wings, two Defensemen, and a Goalie.
 There isn’t really a preferred position to use the Utility on, and it will primarily depend on the values available on a given slate.